UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 ---

-So now let's say we want 5 rows past `Almond Delight` so we want rows with the index labels "Apple Cinnamon Cheerios" to "Cap'n'Crunch".
+So now let's say we want 5 rows past `Almond Delight` so we want rows with the index labels `Apple Cinnamon Cheerios` to `Cap'n'Crunch`.

 How would we do this?